-Question 10.9 asks you to confirm it you are aware of any disputes, questions or queries arising from the provision of undertaking given by your firm, or accepted by your firm.
+Question 10.9 asks you to confirm if you are aware of any disputes, questions or queries arising from the provision of undertaking given by your firm, or accepted by your firm.
 If yes, you should provide full details in section 16 of the form.

-Question 10.10 asks for you to confirm whether you have received correspondence from any financial institution threatening legal action, or a complaint to the Law Society or Solicitors Disciplinary Tribunal, in relation to a delay or non-compliance with an undertaking given by your firm.
+Question 10.10 asks for you to confirm whether you have received correspondence from any financial institution threatening legal action, or a complaint to the Legal Services Regulatory Authorityor Solicitors Disciplinary Tribunal, in relation to a delay or non-compliance with an undertaking given by your firm.
+If you have received a complaint to the Legal Services Regulatory Authority, you should also answer yes.
 If yes, you should provide full details in section 16 of the form.